AmokSolderer/APC/DOC/Settings.md

 | 10 | RestoreDefault | - | - | - | No setting - restores the default settings |
 | 11 | Exit Settngs | - | - | - | No setting - exits the settings mode and writes the new setting to an SD card if present |

-## Game Settings in USBcontrol mode
+## Game Settings in Remote Control mode

 | Number | Text  | Item Nr | Item Text | Default | Comment |
 |--|--|--|--|--|--|